 - Measurement includes evaluating evidence of CPD in terms of the achievement of learning outcomes or completion of a specified amount of learning and development activities related to (a) technical competence, (b) professional skills, and (c) professional values, ethics, and attitudes.

-, IFAC member bodies may consider a number of factors, including:
+- In determining the approach for measuring CPD, IFAC member bodies may consider a number of factors, including:

 - Public interest considerations, including local environmental issues, public expectations, and relevant regulatory requirements; and